blaine-geiger/Lab-Phase-3/README.md

 # Lab Phase 3: Network functionality and performance testing

+### Private IP Address Ranges
+Private IP addresses are not routable on the public internet and can be used within private networks.
+The standard ranges for private IP addresses are:
+- 10.0.0.0 to 10.255.255.255
+- 172.16.0.0 to 172.31.255.255
+- 192.168.0.0 to 192.168.255.255

+#### For the sake of clarity we will use the following examples:
+  - 192.168.1.0 /24 for subnet 1
+  - 192.168.2.0 /24 for subnet 2

+> **Note:** All device IP addressing is used as an example and does not reflect the actual addressing scheme used in my network setup.
+These are given as placeholder IP addresses for
+> clarity to the reader.

 ## Basic Network Functionality Testing

 Here we will test basic network communication between all devices, including existing devices and those that have been set up and configured in the previous steps.
 Using a simple command line interface (CLI) tool called ‘nmap’ we will determine if a host is working, also referred to as ‘up’.
 This proves that communication is taking place.
 A faster tool called ‘ping’ could be used, but all the devices are set to ignore incoming pings and not send out replies.
 This is for security reasons and helps devices from being easily discovered by outside agents.
 Blocking pings doesn’t prevent attackers from discovering your hosts, but it does add obscurity because ping sweeps are often one of the first steps in gathering information about a possible target.